Rhinomanometry

 Breathing is essential for survival.

 A doctor may diagnose you with nasal obstruction based on your subjective account of nasal stuffiness and a limited physical examination demonstrating anatomic restriction of the nasal passages.
-Rhinomanometry is an objective test that measures nasal airway obstruction.
+Rhinomanometry is an objective test that measures the cause of high nasal resistence.

 There are many causes of nasal obstruction: